 Skip to content

-• Post-Iftar (2-3 Hours After Breaking the Fast): If you prefer to have some fuel in your system, exercising a few hours after Iftar is a good option.
-This allows your body to digest food and rehydrate adequately.
-You might have more energy for a slightly longer or more intense session during this time.
-However, be mindful not to exercise too close to bedtime, as it can interfere with sleep.
+• Post-Iftar (2-3 Hours After Breaking the Fast): If you prefer to fuel your body before exercising, waiting a couple of hours after Iftar is a good strategy.
+This allows your body to digest its meal and convert some of the consumed carbohydrates into glycogen, providing more energy for your workout.
+This timing might be more suitable for longer or more intense sessions.

 Hydration and Nutrition: The Pillars of Safe Fasted Cardio